cpnat/streamlit-gcp-bootstrap/README.md

 ### Merging this bootstrap code with an existing branch

-In case you already have a repository for an existing application, you can merge this repository using the following commands:-
+In case you already have a repository with an existing application, you can merge the boostrap code using the following commands:-

 -   Create a branch in your existing repository
 ```